Hi!

 If you’re willing, I’d greatly appreciate it if you could leave a quick review for these books on Amazon, Walmart, Target, Barnes & Noble, or wherever you purchased them.
 If you’d like to send me a screenshot of your review, I’d love to thank you personally—and feature it on social media if you’re open to that. ✨

-Your Voice Matters: January Check-In📩
+Your Voice Matters: February Reset 💬

 RECENT MEDIA FEATURES

-The Mindful Movement Podcast The Consequences of Suppressing Free Speech w/ Dr. Chloe Carmichael | |
+MFS Wellness Podcast Free Speech + Mental Health with Dr. Chloe Carmichael | |

 Let's Connect on Social Media!